SCS Lead Safe

 #2.
 How to find out if I have a lead service line?

 Take the Water Service Line survey at Water Service Line Survey or Survey.
-After a lead service line is verified, the City will contact the homeowner about a water filter.
+After a lead service line is verified, please send a Water Service Replacement Agreement to the DPW.

 #3.
 What is the City doing about this issue?